 Gambling and online casinos in Lesotho

-Despite its modest size, the country has a legally regulated gambling system,
+Despite its modest size, the country has a legally regulated gambling system that includes casinos, betting shops and lotteries.

 Historical context